saitejmandalapu/catalog/README.md

 ## Get a server
 ### Step 1: Start a new Ubuntu Linux server instance on Amazon EC2

--Login to aws.amazon.com and login to default user (ubuntu)
+- Login to aws.amazon.com and login to default user (ubuntu)

 -Choose EC2 and Launch Instance with appropriate settings.